src52/portfolio/content/draft.md

 ---
-navTitle: Yet Another Task Management App, Android
+navTitle: Draft Title
-title: Tasks
+title: Draft
+draft: true
 ---

 > *"A rite of passage for programmers is to build a to-do list app, then forget to finish it."*